-(88) What is the Recipient's responsibility under the Assistance Agreement if a Project fails to achieve Project Completion?
+(92) What is the Recipient's responsibility under the Assistance Agreement if a Project fails to achieve Project Completion?

-If the Project does not achieve Project Completion, this would be an event of noncompliance per the Assistance Agreement.
+If a Project does not achieve Project Completion, this would be an event of noncompliance per the Assistance Agreement.
 The CDFI Fund will assess such noncompliance on a case-by-case basis and may pursue any of the remedies set forth in the Recipient's Assistance Agreement.
 The Recipient should notify the CDFI Fund per the Material Events requirements outlined in the Assistance Agreement.
 Project Completion as it relates to Loan Loss Reserves or Guarantees is set forth in the Assistance Agreement.

-(89) Are proposed CMF projects subject to environmental review?
+(93) Are proposed CMF projects subject to environmental review?

 Yes.
-Proposed CMF Award projects must be evaluated to determine whether they will have a significant impact on the environment or are projects that would typically require the completion of an environmental impact statement.
+Proposed CMF Award projects must be evaluated to determine whether they will have a significant impact on the environment or they are projects that would typically require the completion of an environmental impact statement.
 Recipients historically have been able to identify one or more "categorical exclusions" identified under 12 CFR 1815.110.
 A categorical exclusion means that the CDFI Fund has already determined that certain actions will not have a significant impact, so neither an environmental assessment nor environmental impact statement needs to be completed by the CDFI Fund prior to the Recipient using its CMF Award for the proposed project.
-See 12 C.F.R.
-1815 for the CDFI Fund's Environmental Quality regulations and 12 C.F.R.1815.110 for the list of categorical exclusions of activities that do not have a significant impact on the environment.
+See 12 CFR Part 1815 for the CDFI Fund's Environmental Quality regulations and 12 CFR 1815.110 for the list of categorical exclusions of activities that do not have a significant impact on the environment.

-The most common categorical exclusion is when the CDFI Fund financial assistance to the project (as defined 12 C.F.R.
-1815.102 (a)(10)) is \$1 million or less of CDFI Fund financial assistance.
-When calculating this, the Recipient must consider all sources of traceable financing

-(during all phases) from all CDFI Fund awards, except from the NMTC Program.
-This applies regardless if the CDFI Fund financing is from a source other than the Recipient.
-Only the actual CDFI Fund sourced dollars have to be counted, as opposed to other capital that is leveraged.
+The most common categorical exclusion is when the CDFI Fund's financial assistance to a project (as defined 12 CFR 1815.102 (a)(10)) is \$1 million or less.
+When calculating this, the Recipient must consider all sources of traceable financing (during all phases) from all CDFI Fund awards, except from the NMTC Program.
+This applies regardless of whether the CDFI Fund financing is from a source other than the Recipient; only the actual CDFI Fund sourced dollars need to be counted, as opposed to other capital that is leveraged.

-When applying for an Award, the Applicant needs to assess whether its pipeline includes projects that would be "categorically excluded" from a finding of significant impact.
-And in doing so, the Applicant is required to complete the Environmental Review Form as part of the Application, certifying that to its knowledge its investments will neither require an environmental assessment nor an environmental impact statement.
+When applying for an Award, the Applicant needs to assess whether its pipeline includes projects that would be "categorically excluded" from a finding of a significant environmental impact.
+In doing so, the Applicant is required to complete the Environmental Review Form as part of the Application, certifying that to its knowledge, its investments will neither require an environmental assessment nor an environmental impact statement.

 The CDFI Fund recognizes that proposed investments may change after the time of Application.
-Thus, once a grant is awarded under the CMF Program, the Recipient will be expected to assess each project individually and to refer for review those projects that are not categorically excluded under the regulations to the CDFI Fund.
-Projects that are not categorically excluded must be reported to the CDFI Fund for administrative review.
-Otherwise, the Recipients must retain a copy of a completed Environmental Review Form for each Project in the event of inspection of the documentation for compliance purposes.
+Thus, once a grant is awarded under the CMF Program, the Recipient will be expected to assess each project individually and to refer those projects that are not categorically excluded under the regulations to the CDFI Fund for a review.
+Projects that are not categorically excluded must be reported to the CDFI Fund for an administrative review.
+Otherwise, the Recipients must retain a copy of the completed Environmental Review Form for each Project in the event of inspection of the documentation for compliance purposes.